rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_2.md

 <center><img src="data_viz/bubble_plot_example2.jpg" width="650"></img></center>

-*Nivard, 2016*
+*Nivard et al., 2016*

-Notes: Bubble plot showing the effect of age on the association between schizophrenia PRS (polygenic risk score) and childhood psychopathology, split per disorder.
+Notes: Bubble plot showing the effect of age on the association between schizophrenia polygenic risk score (PRS) and childhood psychopathology, split per disorder.
 Circles indicate the observed effect sizes in the univariate regression analyses (ALSPAC in blue, NTR in red).
 The size of the circles is proportional to the inverse of the variance, and thus larger circles reflect more accurate estimates.
 The solid line reflects the meta-regression fitted effect size and the dashed lines indicate the upper and lower 95% confidence interval a round the meta-regression line.

 ---